CEED/libCEED/doc/papers/joss/paper.md

 This isolation is valuable for $hp$-refinement studies (where $h$ commonly denotes the average element size and $p$ the polynomial degree of the basis functions) and $p$-multigrid solvers.

 ![A schematic of element restriction and basis applicator operators for elements with different topology.
-This sketch shows the independence of QFunctions (in this case representing a Laplacian) element resolution, topology, or basis degree.\label{fig:schematic}](img/QFunctionSketch.pdf)
+This sketch shows the independence of Q-functions (in this case representing a Laplacian) element resolution, topology, or basis degree.\label{fig:schematic}](img/QFunctionSketch.pdf)

 # High-level languages

 `libCEED` provides high-level interfaces in Python, Julia, and Rust, each of which is maintained and tested as part of the main repository, but distributed through each language's respective package manager.

 The Python interface uses CFFI, the C Foreign Function Interface [@python-cffi].
 CFFI allows reuse of most C declarations and requires only a minimal adaptation of some of them.
 The C and Python APIs are mapped in a nearly 1:1 correspondence.
 For instance, a `CeedVector` object is exposed as `libceed.Vector` in Python, and may reference memory that is also accessed via Python arrays from the NumPy [@NumPy] or Numba [@Numba] packages to access host or GPU device memory.
-The interested reader can find more details on libCEED's Python interface in @libceed-paper-proc-scipy-2020.
+The interested reader can find more details on `libCEED`'s Python interface in @libceed-paper-proc-scipy-2020.

 The Julia interface, referred to as `LibCEED.jl`, provides both a low-level interface, which is generated automatically from `libCEED`'s C header files, and a high-level interface.
 The high-level interface takes advantage of Julia's metaprogramming and just-in-time compilation capabilities to enable concise definition of Q-functions that work on both CPUs and GPUs, along with their composition into operators as in \autoref{fig:decomposition}.